mish-mash-style/mishmash/README.md

 }
 ```

 Before creating a group you may find it easier to create what you want by applying a modifier class directly to a module.
 This has the benefits of reuse anywhere else.
-If this doens't work, then proceed to creating a group.
+If this doesn't work, then proceed to creating a group.

 ## Project structure